VBAndCs/ZML/README.md

 ZML tags need editor support to offer auto complete and some syntax check.
 Until this happens, you should write ZML exactly as expected, otherwise you will get exceptions.

 # Install ZML NuGet:
-Use this command line in Pachage Manager:
+Use this command line in Package Manager:
 ```
 Install-Package ZML.1.0 -Version 1.1.2
 ```

 **How does ZML work**:
 you can use ZML in two ways:
 1. add .zml files to your project (and choose to open them with the HTML editor), then call the `zml.ZmlPages.Compile()` method in the `Startup.Configure()` method.
 This will search for all .zml files in your project, and generate the cshtml files from them.
 This process will only include .zml files that have been modified since last compilation.
-Using auto generated cshtml files grantees that your app works as a standard Razor app, giving you all control over razor options, including using pre compiled cshtml files.
+Using auto generated cshtml files grantees that your app works as a standard Razor app, giving you all control over razor options, including using pre-compiled cshtml files.

 2. You can use zml with a virtual file provider, to deliver the cshtml content to the Razor Engine in runtime, so there will be no cshtml files in the project.
 To get the compiled CS string, Use the `ParseZML` method, which is an extension method to both String and XElement classes.
-In fact, I first crated ZML to be used within vbxml code in [Vazor project](https://github.com/VBAndCs/Vazor-DotNetCore2) (which uses a virtual file provider), to solve some difficulties in using For Each loops in vbxml in some cases.
+In fact, I first crated ZML to be used within vbxml code in [Vazor project](https://github.com/VBAndCs/Vazor) (which uses a virtual file provider), to solve some difficulties in using For Each loops in vbxml in some cases.

 Note that ZML is built on top of Razor engine.
 This means:
 1. You don't have to worry about future versions of Razor, because ZML will implicitly use them.

-2. Your project can contain .zml files beside .cshtml file (other than the auto generated ones), such as cshtml files that do not contain any C# code.
+2. Your project can contain .zml files beside .cshtml files (other than the auto generated ones), such as cshtml files that do not contain any C# code.

 3. You can still use C# code inside .zml file.
 This is useful if you miss a ZML tag to generate that C# code, or if the ZML tag expression is much longer than the C# code!